arcus/education_modules/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

     ***
     <div class = "answer">

-    Lists are changeable, can be stored in variables for later use, can contain a mix of data types, and they are **ordered**, meaning that items remain in the position that they were put into the list.
+    Lists are changeable, can be stored in variables for later use (even though we didn't explicitly discuss it, the list on the previous page was assigned to the variable `produce`), can contain a mix of data types, and they are **ordered**, meaning that items remain in the position that they were put into the list.
 You can access or edit list items by value **or** position (also called the **index**).

     </div>
     ***